semgrep/semgrep-docs/docs/kb/rules/match-absence.md

 Try this pattern in the [Semgrep Playground](https://semgrep.dev/playground/s/vop8).
 :::

-The regex pattern `(?s)(.*)` uses the `s` flag to put the match in "single-line" mode, so that the dot character matches a newline.
+The regular expression pattern `(?s)(.*)` uses the `s` flag to put the match in "single-line" mode, so that the dot character matches a newline.
 This allows `(.*)` to match multiple lines, and therefore match an entire file.

 If the file contains `YOUR PATTERN TO BLOCK`, then the match is negated and the file does not appear as a finding.
-If the file does not contain `YOUR PATTERN TO BLOCK`, the file will be flagged as a finding.
-The finding will span the whole file, starting at line 1.
+If the file does not contain `YOUR PATTERN TO BLOCK`, the file is flagged as a finding.
+With this rule, the finding spans the whole file, starting at line 1.